Squalidprasath/Iris-flower-classification/README.md

 iris_classification.ipynb: The main Jupyter Notebook file containing the project code and explanations.

-data/: This directory stores the dataset files.
+data/: This directory stores the dataset file

-iris.csv: The Iris dataset in CSV format, downloaded from Kaggle.
+IRIS.csv: The Iris dataset in CSV format, downloaded from Kaggle.

 images/: This directory holds any images used in the project.